fbogner/dirtyiplocate/README.md

 * Output: CSV file with geolocation data for each input IP

 # Usage
 dirtyiplocate.py [-h] --ips ips.txt --output location.csv [--append]

 optional arguments:
-  -h, --help            show this help message and exit --ips ips.txt         A text file containing one IP per line to geolocate.
+  -h, --help              show this help message and exit.
-  --output location.csv
+  --ips ips.txt           A text file containing one IP per line to geolocate.
-                        The output csv file containing the IP location data.
+  --output location.csv   The output csv file containing the IP location data.
 Existing data will be overwritten.
-  --append              Append to the output file instead of overwriting
+  --append                Append to the output file instead of overwriting.